rob-earwaker/riff/README.md

 >>>
 ```

 Note that closing the chunk data stream does not close the input stream, but the `riff.ChunkData` object itself will still behave as if closed.
-If the input stream is closed, the `riff.ChunkData` object will also behave as if closed.

 ```python
 >>> stream = io.BytesIO(b'TEST\x08\x00\x00\x00TestData')